 Participation and collaboration is key to our work.
 It can develop confidence and skills for the individual, and build active, stronger communities with a positive self image.
 We don’t say that everyone can be a brilliant artist, but we do believe that many people have untapped potential because they have not had the opportunity or the confidence to take part in creative activity.

-It is still the case that working class people, members of black and minority ethnic (BME) communities and people with disabilities are under-represented in our art colleges, galleries and concert halls.
+It is still the case that working class people, ethnically diverse communities and people with disabilities are under-represented in our art colleges, galleries and concert halls.
 So we do encourage people with talent to make the most of their opportunities and believe in themselves.

 We use a wide variety of artforms thanks to our large pool of freelance artists, and work in many different settings with a range of partners, sometimes in unusual combinations.
 So poetry workshops with primary school children can lead to carnival arts workshops with older people with a soundtrack composed by a group of young people.